 To implement the provisions of the Convention, the Rulebook on the transboundary movement and trade in protected species details the conditions of import, export, trade, farming and other activities related to cross-border movement and trade in species, the procedure for issuance of permits and other documents, and other activities governing this field.
-The Rulebook also contains the list of wild plant and animal species which are the subject of traffic control measures.

-The authority responsible for the implementation of the Convention, and for issuing the permits on trade in endangered species of wild fauna and flora, is the Ministry of Agriculture and Environmental Protection, precisely, Group for its the implementation of CITES, whereas the Institute for Nature Conservation of Serbia and the Provincial Institute for Nature Conservation are the main scientific, professional institutions responsible for providing advice and opinions.
+The authority responsible for the implementation of the Convention, and for issuing the permits on trade in endangered species of wild fauna and flora, is the Ministry Agriculture and Environmental Protection, precisely, for its Group implementation of CITES, whereas the Institute for Nature Conservation of Serbia and the Provincial Institute for Nature Conservation are the main scientific, professional institutions responsible for providing advice and opinions.
 The Natural History Museum in Belgrade, the Faculty of Biology of the University of Belgrade and the Institute for Biological Research "Siniša Stanković" are also periodically consulted for scientific expertise.
 The direct enforcement bodies for CITES and relevant national legislation are the Environmental Inspection, Customs Administration and Border Police, while the Criminal Police, Border Veterinary Inspection and Border Phytosanitary Inspection are also involved in enforcing CITES.

-The implementation of CITES and the relevant national wildlife-trade-related legislation has improved in recent years, with a steady increase in the number of seizures, confiscations and convictions made regarding illegal transboundary and internal trade in protected species.
+The implementation of CITES and the relevant wildlife-trade-related national legislation improved in recent years, with a steady increase in the number of seizures, confiscations and convictions made regarding illegal transboundary and internal trade in protected species.
 The most frequent seizures were of live reptiles and birds, but seizures of other taxonomic groups were also recorded, as well as seizures of parts, derivatives and products of protected species.
 The enforcement authorities have received instructions and training through workshops and materials such as the Guidebook for control of transboundary movement and trade of protected species.
 The Guidebook contains comprehensive information on the species that are most frequently subject to cross-border trade and control procedures.